Temporary child custody is an important component of the trial court’s powers to protect children in North Carolina.

 In Wake County, North Carolina, if a complaint or motion for child custody is filed and there is a request for temporary child custody, a hearing for temporary child custody is automatically scheduled.
-That temporary child custody hearing is scheduled for two hours at the courthouse in Raleigh and each party is given one hour to call witnesses, present evidence, and make their case for the temporary award.
+That temporary child custody hearing is scheduled for two hours at the courthouse in Raleigh.
+Each party is given one hour to call witnesses, present evidence, and make their case for the temporary award.

-A temporary child custody order establishes each party’s right to custody pending the resolution of a claim for permanent custody and establish order for a family that is in a chaotic situation.
+A temporary child custody order establishes each party’s right to custody pending the resolution of a claim for permanent custody.
+The order tries to make a chaotic situation less so.
 The court will often establish both a legal custody arrangement and a physical custody arrangement.
-The temporary child custody order is, in many ways, only a stop-gap measure by the court to impose a schedule when the parents cannot agree,
+The temporary child custody order is only a stop-gap measure by the court to impose a schedule when the parents cannot agree,

 The statutes and case-law do not preclude a temporary custody hearing after a motion to modify a permanent custody order has been filed.
 Also, there appears to be no statutory prohibition against asking the court to modify a temporary order.